 The formal review hearing is one of the most critical stages of your DUI case in Pasco County, FL, because it allows your DUI attorney to question each of the state’s witnesses against you under oath.

-The evidence gathered at the formal review hearing might also play an important role in fighting the criminal charges.
-A transcript from that formal review hearing can be used to impeach the witnesses if they change their story at a hearing or trial in the criminal case.
-The transcript might also help your attorney convince the prosecutor in the criminal case to reduce the charges.
+The evidence gathered at the formal review hearing might also play an essential role in fighting the criminal charges.
+A transcript from that formal review hearing can be used to impeach the witnesses if they change their story at a hearing or trial in a criminal case.

-Not only must you fight the DUI case with the DMV, but you must also answer the criminal charges at the Pasco County Courthouse in either Dade City or New Port Richey, Florida.
+You must answer the criminal charges at the Pasco County Courthouse in either Dade City or New Port Richey, Florida.
 Your attorney can attend court on your behalf.
 Your attorney might file motions to suppress evidence or dismiss the DUI charges on your behalf.

-In many of these case, after the arrest, the subject is taken to the jail at the Pasco County Sheriff’s Office in 20101 Central Blvd, Land O’ Lakes, FL 34637.
+After a DUI arrest in Pasco County, the subject is taken to the jail at the Pasco County Sheriff’s Office in 20101 Central Blvd, Land O’ Lakes, FL 34637.
 The Pasco County Sheriff’s Office has five (5) breath test machines called the Intoxilyzer 8000.
 A different serial number identifies each machine.
 The following breathalyzer machines are registered to the Pasco County Sheriff’s Office:

 After Sgt.
-Rowland took over as the agency inspector in July of 2017, the problems with keeping the machines in compliance continued.
-The current agency inspector is Barry Nixon who started doing the agency inspections in December of 2017.
+Rowland took over as the agency inspector in July 2017, but the problems with keeping the machines in compliance continued.
+The current agency inspector is Barry Nixon, who started doing the agency inspections in December of 2017.

 The attorneys at the Sammis Law Firm are filing and litigating motions attacking breath test readings taken at the time that the Intoxilyzer 8000 was not in substantial compliance with the administrative rules.
-At the Sammis Law Firm, we take DUI breath test cases very seriously.
+At Sammis Law Firm, we take DUI breath test cases very seriously.
 We conduct an audit on the particular breath test machine used in your case.

 We can show you the log login records, the annual inspection, monthly inspections, repair records, and other subject tests.
 Before deciding how to resolve your case, you should understand any problems with the breath test machine used in your case.
 We are familiar with the tactics used by the DUI enforcement officers in Pasco County.